 Both kava and kratom can have sedative effects when taken in the right doses.
 However, while kava is known for inducing mild relaxation in any quantity, kratom is more versatile.
 Many consumers also take kratom for energy and focus.

 Wondering how that’s possible?
 The explanation is actually quite simple.
 Kratom produces different effects depending on the dose.
 Taking a small amount of it can boost energy levels, improve sour moods, and increase focus.
 Taking a large amount of kratom will produce sedative effects and may help with controlling pain, although it will still create some degree of euphoria in users.

 Kratom also comes in many different strains, each of which has slightly different effects.
 White strains of kratom are well-known for boosting energy, while red strains tend to be more relaxing and green strains fall somewhere comfortably in between.
-Those who use kava don’t have the option to switch to a different strain if they want to combat its sedative effects.
+Sites like Kona Kratom often sell small sample packs of each strain for newcomers to the herb to try out and find a favorite type.
+Meanwhile, those who use kava don’t have the option to switch to a different strain if they want to combat its sedative effects.

 Pharmacology of Kratom vs. Kava

 Kratom’s primary active ingredients are its alkaloids, which include mitragynine and 7-hydroxymitragynine.
 These alkaloids bind to opioid receptors in the brain, although it’s important to note that kratom is not an opiate.
 It can, however, produce some of the same effects when taken in large doses and it is known to stimulate serotonin and norepinephrine release.